Title

 E. Health Data Analysis Task Force

-The Health Data Analysis Task Force (HDATF), as specified in Section 44-6-170, as amended, Code of Laws of South Carolina, 1976, may be a committee or committees convened to make recommendations concerning types of analyses needed to carry out the goals and objectives of the Data Oversight Council.
+The Health Data Analysis Task Force (HDATF), as specified in Section 44-6-170, as amended, Code of Laws of South Carolina, 1976, may be a committee or committees convened to make recommendations concerning types of analyses needed to carry out the goals and objectives of the DOC.
 The task force will be composed of members as deemed appropriate by the subject being considered and may include technical representatives of universities and other private sector and public agencies including, but not limited to, health care providers and insurers.
 The DOC may request the RFA to convene the HDATF for study and review of specific data issues.

 The Chair of a HDATF will be appointed by and serve at the pleasure of the Chair of the DOC and RFA.
 The HDATF will meet as needed.
 A quorum for the HDATF will be a majority of its members.